hw7wh/ng_ecom-poc/db_populator/README.md

 ## Overview

-This Python scraper is designed to extract product information from an e-commerce website.
+This Python scraper is designed to extract product information from the Outdoor Voices e-commerce website.
 It populates a MongoDB database with data related to products, collections, and fabrics, and reviews.

 ## Features

-- Scrape products details page urls from designated collection pages found in /config folder. ( could be categories for some other website )
+- Scrape product's details page urls from designated collections pages found.
 - Extract individual product information such as name, price, and description from product details pages.
 - Save scraped data to a MongoDB database.

 ## Technology Stack

-- **HTTP client**: Undetected-Chromedriver
+- **HTTP client**: Selenium
 - **HTML parser**: BeautifulSoup4
 - **Database**: Mongodb Atlas
 - **Additional python packages**: pymongo,,
-- **Additional Tools**:

 ## Installation & Usage